Klumz/comp230-cpd/README.md

 ### Reaching out more for assistance:
 I told myself at the start of my 2nd year that I would reach out more and use my lecturers for help whenever needed, no matter how small the issues may be.
 I still have yet to do this, and I am not certain why I find it so difficult to do so.
 I need to actually understand what I'm doing by for ex. research and looking up tutorials like I always do, as well as actually coding rather than simply following sets of steps from programming tutorials.
+Improving my motivation will also affect this, which will make it easier for me to ask my peers/lecturers for help rather than shying away and tackling it all myself.

+### Team communication:
+My team communication needs improvement, specifically for our game group project where I need to be more engaged in our discussions.
+I want to be able to provide different ideas and my opinions in team discussions, rather than depending on ideas already mentioned.
+I feel my team communication has improved slightly towards the end of the semester, although more can be done.

 # Weekly Reports